Greenhouse Gas Inventory

 - Green the Fleet.
 Electric vehicles have many advantages for a city fleet, not the least of which is that they save money over their lifetime.
 EVs and electric auxiliary equipment produce fewer pollutants, improving the health of our staff and residents.
 After hurricanes and during other power outages EVs can be used as generators.
 The City also requires electric vehicle chargers for new parking lots and provides EV chargers to the public.
 Learn more on the City’s website.

 - Increase Tree Canopy.
 The City’s Community Appearance Board continues to require and promote canopy trees in new and re-development and the Beautification Team adds and cares for trees on City property.
-Additionally, the City has hosted two tree give away events with Community Greening and promotes Sustainable Tree Maintenance.
+Additionally, the City has hosted tree give away events and promotes Sustainable Tree Maintenance.
+Review the Tree Canopy Assessment for more information on the City's tree canopy and goals.

 What can residents and employers do to help reduce emissions?